Vadim Belyaev: Business career

 In 2015, Belyaev resigned as CEO of Otkritie Holding to chair the board of directors and concentrate on strategic issues (under the Russian law, one person cannot simultaneously serve as the board chairman and the chief executive of the same entity).

 In late 2016 Otkritie initiated a takeover of Rosgosstrakh, the country's largest insurer at the moment, which had suffered huge losses by then.
 The deal was initially suggested and later approved by the central bank.
 After the agreement was signed in December 2016, in the presence of the central bank's chairwoman Elvira Nabiullina and her deputy Sergey Shvetsov, Otkritie launched a due diligence of Rosgosstrakh.
 The checkup revealed that the insurer's problems were far greater than Otkritie had expected.
 In early July ACRA, the newly-established Russian credit rating agency, de facto controlled by the central bank, unexpectedly gave Otkritie a junk rating.

 In August 2017, following the rating downgrade, Otkritie suffered a run on its deposits.
 On August 29, 2017, the Russian Central Bank intervened to take control.
 Dmitry Tulin, who was a deputy chairman at the central bank at the moment, admits that the intervention was basically triggered by the attempted takeover of Rosgosstrakh.

-In July 2019, the Central Bank and Otkritie Bank filed a civil law suit in Russian court against Belyaev and four other former senior executives of Otkritie Holding and Otkritie Bank (ex-chairman of the bank's board Yevgeny Dankevich, former vice president Gennady Zhuzhlev, ex-head of the board of directors Ruben Aganbegyan, and former member of the board of directors Elena Budnik) for “damages” of 290bn rubles (over $4.5bn), allegedly incurred as a result of the Central Bank's intervention.
+In July 2019, the Central Bank and Otkritie Bank filed a civil lawsuit in Russian court against Belyaev and four other former senior executives of Otkritie Holding and Otkritie Bank (ex-chairman of the bank's board Yevgeny Dankevich, former vice president Gennady Zhuzhlev, ex-head of the board of directors Ruben Aganbegyan, and former member of the board of directors Elena Budnik) for “damages” of 290bn rubles (over $4.5bn), allegedly incurred as a result of the Central Bank's intervention.
 The Central Bank's case does not assert any fraud or negligence by Belyaev; it simply seeks damages for “missed future gains” on the theory that its 2017 investment to shore-up Otkritie's balance sheet is tantamount to a 20-year interest-free loan and that if the Central Bank's funds were deployed instead to make interest-bearing loans, this would generate interest income equal to the claimed 290bn rubles through 2037.
 As of January 2020, the case was still at an early stage.

 In September 2020, the Arbitration Court of Moscow satisfied the claim of Central Bank of Russia in the amount of 289.5 billion roubles against ex-co-owners and top managers of Otkritie FC Bank.
 In August 2021, Trust Bank also filed a lawsuit to the Moscow Arbitration Court in the amount of RUB 156.6 billion as part of the resolution of the dispute over the defendant's guilt in the courts of the Russian Federation and the Trust Bank's strategy for the return of funds in accordance with the plaintiff's position.